-- Short-term goals are things you plan to do within the next five years
+- Short-term goals - are things you plan to do within the next five years.

-- Medium-term goals are things you plan to do within the next 5-10 years
+- Medium-term goals - are things you plan to do within the next 5-10 years.

-- Longer-term goals are ones where you’re won’t need the money for ten years or more
+- Longer-term goals - are ones where you’re won’t need the money for ten years or more.

-The stock market may go up or down in the short term and if you invest for less than five years you might well make a loss.
+The stock market might go up or down in the short-term and if you invest for less than five years you might make a loss.

 A look at some goals – save or invest?

-|Buy a new car||Your old car is ready to give up the ghost – you need a new one within a year.
+||Your old car is ready to give up the ghost – you need a new one within a year.

 ||You’d like to move in to your own home by the time you start a family – maybe in three years.

 ||Your child is still very young – probably at least 15 years away from getting married.

 Your child is older – a couple of years away from getting married.

 ||You’ve just turned 30, and you’d like to retire when you’re about 65 – 35 years in the future.

 Set your savings goals

-They’ll all have different timescales, which means you want to do a bit of saving and a bit of investing.
+They’ll all have different timescales, which means you might want to do some saving and some investing.
 That’s why it’s important to make a plan.

 If your situation is more complicated, for example, if you have various sources of income and/or have dependants, gather the facts and Complete a money fact find